-The 20 Best 80s Movies That Time Forgot
+The 36 Best 80s Movies That Time Forgot

 So you love the 80s?
-I suppose that sentiment never left (when it comes to movies), but it’s come back in a big way thanks to Netflix’s 1980s self-aware sci-fi series, Stranger Things, which of course is ramping up for more references in Season 2, this October.
+I suppose that sentiment never left (when it comes to movies), but it’s come back in a big way thanks to Netflix’s 1980s self-aware sci-fi series, Stranger Things.
 That series references many films from the 80s, and obsessives have compiled all the references.
 From its Evil Dead poster on the wall, to its Stand by Me band of friends on a quest to find a body (this one alive) and the musical score that would fit easily into a John Carpenter film.
 And beyond.

 There are many more references, but those have been detailed all over the Internet.
 Many of the referenced films are indeed classics and deserve to get Valentines from modern filmmakers (though, for me, Stranger Things is less a love letter and more of a late night text barrage).
 However, we’re beginning to look at 1980s cinema with blinders on, only referencing certain directors and certain films.
 If the 70s were a decade under the influence, then the 80s are a decade of our current influences.
 From major political commentary to major action films, to envelope-pushing horror and exploitation films—with many midsummer sex comedies and sci-fi spectacles thrown in—it’s a great decade to mine from.
 Let’s just not lose focus of some films that haven’t been getting a lot of nostalgic shine lately.